In Flynn's Fall, Signs Of Potentially Deeper Problem In Trump's White House

 The president and his inner circle can find a replacement for Flynn among the many others who had been interviewed for his job or as prospective deputies to Defense Secretary James Mattis.
 Flynn's successor can take over immediately, needing no Senate confirmation.

-Carrying Out Trump's Agenda
+Carrying out Trump's agenda

 What is more important, and more difficult, is to find footing and focus on the real work that needs to be done.
 The heavy lifting to achieve the Trump agenda from 2016 must happen where laws are actually passed, on Capitol Hill.